-Oil and gas industry are widely developed along the coast and the continental shelf, contributing to 24% of the national fuel production (20 million barrels annually; World Bank).
+Oil and gas industries are widely developed along the coast and the continental shelf, contributing to 24% of the national fuel production (20 million barrels annually; World Bank).
 Activities in the maritime scope of the northern and central coast include seismic exploration, exploitation, and refining.
 The main refineries are Talara, La Pamilla, and Conchan.
-Activities of this sector can pose environmental can pose environmental risks, as seen in the recent oil spill off La Pampilla.
+Activities of this sector can pose environmental risks, as seen in the recent oil spill off La Pampilla.